oskarhogseth/talkToGPT/README.md

 ### Add your own openai API key here --> client = OpenAI(api_key='YOUR KEY')

 Run the program and ask GPT using Speech to Speech.

+If you want to end the program using voice command, say 'we are done' to the GPT.